-This blog is part of a blog series where I show you how to model most common Enterprise Integration Patterns on both SAP Process Orchestration and SAP Cloud Platform Integration.
-If you like to find out more about the motivation and use cases for the patterns blog series, start with the Enterprise Integration Patterns at SAP Cloud Platform Integration: Scatter-Gather blog.
-Also, check out the Integration Flow Design Guidelines for SAP Cloud Platform Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Platform Integration that SAP has recently published on the SAP Help Portal.
+This blog is part of a blog series where I show you how to model most common Enterprise Integration Patterns on both SAP Process Orchestration and SAP Cloud Integration.
+If you like to find out more about the motivation and use cases for the patterns blog series, start with the Enterprise Integration Patterns at SAP Cloud Integration: Scatter-Gather blog.
+Also, check out the Integration Flow Design Guidelines for SAP Cloud Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Integration that SAP has recently published on the SAP Help Portal.

 So, let’s focus now on the Recipient List pattern.

 Similar to the Content-Based Routing, you model the Recipient List pattern using a Recipient List within the integration flow.
 When maintaining the list of potential receivers, you have the possibility to select either of the following routing techniques: dynamic (via message mapping), static (an xpath condition either based on the payload data or the message header), and receiver rules (re-usable routing conditions).

 Other than for the Content-Based Router, here the routing conditions do not have to be disjoint, and hence the same message may be routed to multiple receivers.

 In the example below, we stick to the dynamic routing condition in combination with the receiver wildcard.
 As you can see in figure below, we have chosen the Dynamic Message Router as Routing Technique and have selected the Allow arbitrary receivers flag.